 Thanks to the development of smart technology, modern offices are filled with intuitive and intelligent devices designed to make daily life much more convenient.
 Employees can enter and exit buildings with a wave of their hand, engage in interactive conference calls with dispersed team members and even become more productive using real-time data analysis and informed HR management systems.
+This article is all about Touchless Offices: What this means for the employee.

 Alongside these major benefits, modern touchless technology contributes greatly to creating a more hygienic and safe work environment for employees to enjoy, helping to dramatically reduce the need for workers to interact with high-touch surfaces known to promote the spread of germs and bacteria.